Course Descriptions

 Math

-Intermediate Math: Students will be reviewing foundational topics for middle school mathematics.
-Students will continue to expand and enhance their knowledge of math vocabulary, grow problem solving skills, perform operations with integers, fractions, decimals, percentages, solve equations, and evaluate numerical and algebraic expressions.
-This course is designed for 6th, 7th, and 8th grade students who are below grade level expectations.
+• Course 1 B Math: Students will be reviewing foundational topics for middle school mathematics.
+Students will continue to expand and enhance their knowledge of math vocabulary, grow in problem-solving skills, work with word problems, and perform operations with numerical and algebraic expressions, equations and inequalities, relationships between two variables, and area models.
+This course is designed for 6th, 7th, and 8th-grade students below grade-level expectations.
 There is an assessment score required to be enrolled in this class.

 Electives: